manticoresoftware/manticoresearch/manual/Logging/Query_logging.md

 ## Logging format

 Two query log formats are supported.
-Plain text format is still the default one.
-However, while it might be more convenient for manual monitoring and review, but hard to replay for benchmarks, it only logs *search* queries but not the other types of requests, does not always contain the complete search query data, etc.
+Plain text format was the default but that default changed to SQL format.
+However, while plain log format might be more convenient for manual monitoring and review, but hard to replay for benchmarks, it only logs *search* queries but not the other types of requests, does not always contain the complete search query data, etc.

-The default text format is also harder (and sometimes impossible) to replay for benchmarking purposes.
+The plain text format is also harder (and sometimes impossible) to replay for benchmarking purposes.
 The `sphinxql` format alleviates that.
 It aims to be complete and re-playable, even though at the cost of brevity and readability.

 ### Plain log format

-By default, `searchd` logs all successfully executed search queries into a query log file.
+With plain log format, `searchd` logs all successfully executed search queries into a query log file.
 Here's an example:

 ```sql
 [Fri Jun 29 21:17:58 2007] 0.004 sec 0.004 sec [all/0/rel 35254 (0,20)] [lj] test